ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 The Python scripts require a cycle starting date/time in YYYYMMDDHH format, a starting forecast hour, an ending forecast hour, a forecast hour increment, paths to one or two experiment directories, and a path to the directory where the Cartopy Natural Earth shape files are located.
-The full set of Cartopy shape files can be downloaded at https://www.naturalearthdata.com/downloads/.
+The full set of Cartopy shape files can be downloaded `here <https://www.naturalearthdata.com/downloads/>`.
 For convenience, the small subset of files required for these Python scripts can be obtained from the `EMC ftp data repository <https://ftp.emc.ncep.noaa.gov/EIB/UFS/SRW/v1p0/natural_earth/natural_earth_ufs-srw-release-v1.0.0.tar.gz>`_ or from `AWS cloud storage <https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/natural_earth/natural_earth_ufs-srw-release-v1.0.0.tar.gz>`_.

 ..
    COMMENT: Update these links!!!

 In addition, the Cartopy shape files are available on a number of Level 1 platforms in the following
 locations: